mdn/content/files/en-us/web/css/revert-layer/index.md

 The `revert-layer` keyword lets you rollback styles to the ones specified in previous cascade layers.
 All cascade layers exist in the [author origin](/en-US/docs/Glossary/Style_origin).
 The {{cssxref("revert")}} keyword, in comparison, lets you remove styles applied in the author origin and roll back to styles in user origin or user-agent origin.

 The `revert-layer` keyword is ideally meant for applying on properties inside a layer.
+However, if the `revert-layer` keyword is set on a property outside a layer, the value of the property will roll back to any value set by presentational hints (e.g. the `width` or `height` attributes in HTML), defaulting to the value established by the user agent's stylesheet (or by user styles, if any exist).
+So in this scenario, the `revert-layer` keyword behaves very similarly to the The `revert-layer` keyword is ideally meant for applying on properties inside a layer.
 However, if the `revert-layer` keyword is set on a property outside a layer, the value of the property will roll back to the default value established by the user agent's stylesheet (or by user styles, if any exist).
-So in this scenario, the `revert-layer` keyword behaves like the {{cssxref("revert")}} keyword.
+So in this scenario, the `revert-layer` keyword behaves like the {{cssxref("revert")}} keyword, with the exception that `revert` considers presentational hints to be part of the author origin, so it reverts them too.

 ## Examples